EusthEnoptEron/arise-multiplayer/README.md

 **AllowSwitchingCharasDuringBattle** (default = true)

-When enabled, P2-P4 can switch characters during battle (unless the chara is controlled by someone else)
+When enabled, P2-P4 can switch characters during battle (unless the chara is controlled by someone else) by moving the flag. (i.e. in the target menu, in the battle menu and in the formation menu.)

+When disabled, P2, P3 and P4 are always chara #2 (left), #3 (right) and #4 (bottom) respectively.
+You can still change charas, but you'll have to move them around to achieve this. (e.g. move the bottom character to the left)

 **ResetCharacterAssignmentsAfterBattle** (default = true)